sylhare/sylhare.github.io/_posts/2021-06-16-Interact-with-cryptocurrency-down-to-bits.md

 Let's look at how the cryptocurrency generally [works](https://www.simplilearn.com/bitcoin-mining-explained-article).

-Let's say we have Alistair 🙋‍♂️ who wishes to send bitcoins to Belinda 🙆‍♀ in exchange for some Gucci goodies:
+Let's say we have Alistair 🙋‍♂️ who wishes to send bitcoins to Belinda 🙆‍♀️ in exchange for some Gucci goodies:

 <div class="mermaid">
 graph LR
-    A["&#128587;"] ---|Send bitcoins|B["&#128105;"]
+    A["&#128104;"] ---|Send bitcoins|B["&#128105;"]
 </div>

-Nice, now that we have that done, Belinda 🙆‍ is just going to wait for around 6 confirmation that Alistair 🙋‍♂ did really send the money and is not trying to scam her.
+Nice, now that we have that done, Belinda 🙆‍♀️‍ is just going to wait for confirmation (around 6 of them) that Alistair 🙋‍♂️ did really send the money and is not trying to scam her.
 Let's look at how this [transaction](https://www.bitcoin.com/get-started/how-bitcoin-transactions-work/) gets processed:

 <div class="mermaid">